 Conclusion: life is fragile.
 Nature is not nurturing, but cruel.

-I think the conclusion from these surprises, is that the Earth and nature are not as certain in the provision of an Earth that supports life as we know it as might be assumed.
+I think the conclusion from these surprises, is that the Earth, and nature, are not as robust in the provision of an Earth that supports life as we know it, as might be assumed.

-Nature took almost 9/10s of the time the Earth has existed in order to provide an evironment that supports life as we know it on Earth.
-Life as we know it on Earth being supported by nature for only around 450 million years of the Earths over 4.5 billion year life.
-It would appear that nature left alone will result in an end to that life supporting environment in around another 25 million years.
-This would mean that nature would provide an environment suitable for life as we know in on Earth for total of around 500 million years, and of that total there is only around 5% of those years remaining.
-Still a long time for a species that has existed less than 1 million years for civilisation which has existed only around 10,000 years.
+Nature took almost 9/10s of the time the Earth has existed in order to provide an environment that supports life as we know it on Earth.
+Life as we know it on land being only supported by nature for around the last 450 million years of the Earths over 4.5-billion-year life.
+It would also appear, that nature left alone, will result in an end to that life supporting environment in as little as another 25 million years.
+This would mean that nature would provide an environment suitable for life as we know in on Earth for total of around 500 million years, and of that total, there is only around 5% of those years remaining.
+Still a long time for a species that has existed less than 1 million years, and for civilisation which has existed only around 10,000 years.
 In fact, we are still near the start of our time window.

 But anything in the last 5% of existence can be very fragile, and the ability of nature to continue to provide an environment able to support life as we know it may be no exception.